Patrickoo7/Reasearch-Litrature_Review/Learnings/README.md

 ## 📚 Curriculum Structure

-This curriculum contains **13 core modules** (with 2 specializations in Module 7), progressing from mathematical fundamentals to advanced production systems and reinforcement learning.
+This curriculum contains **17 comprehensive modules** (with 2 specializations in Module 7), progressing from mathematical fundamentals to advanced GenAI, LLMs, and responsible AI deployment.
 Each module contains focused lessons that build upon previous knowledge.

-**Total Content:** 63 comprehensive lessons + 56+ visualizations
+**Total Content:** 93 comprehensive lessons + 64+ visualizations

 ---